 In Boise, facing domestic violence charges is extremely serious.
 Any accusations of domestic violence can have long-term repercussions, potentially affecting your entire future.
-At Hooper Law in Boise, a Domestic Battery Attorney in Boise can provide knowledgeable, effective assistance with your case.
+At Hooper Law Office, a Boise Domestic Battery Attorney can provide knowledgeable, effective assistance with your case.

 The state of Idaho takes charges like these extremely seriously.
 In some cases, however, individuals are falsely accused when they haven’t done anything wrong.
 The accuser may also exaggerate what took place, embellishing the story or making up details to make someone’s behavior seem far worse than it really was.